Innovation and investment

 Tax reliefs for creative industries

-The UK is a world leader in the production of animation, high-end TV and video games.
-To make sure that UK businesses receive the right support to maintain this status, we announced tax reliefs for these sectors in the 2012 budget.
+The UK is a world leader in the creative industries.
+To make sure that UK businesses receive the right support to maintain this status, we’ve announced tax reliefs for these sectors.

 Relief for animation and high-end television industries came into effect in April 2013, with video games following in April 2014.